guillainbisimwa/Splasheroo-doc/source/includes/main.md

 | emergencyContact      | string |                                                     |

 <aside class="success">
-Remember — if you post successfully, then you gonna receive a success message
+Remember — if you post successfully, then the rider will receive an Email from GSMTASK team to confirm his account Creation
 </aside>